tasmania-springtime-banner

 View Profile arrow-icon

-• Return Qantas Return group airfare Sydney-Perth-Sydney
+• Return Qantas Return group economy class airfare Sydney-Perth-Sydney with Qantas

-• ac-icon Air-conditioned 4WD coach throughout tour
+• ac-icon Air-conditioned motorcoach

-• bed-icon Best available accommodation for 14 nights with
+• bed-icon Best available accommodation for 14 nights

-• lunch-icon Breakfast daily, 11 lunches and 7 dinners
+• lunch-icon Breakfast daily, 11 lunches and 9 dinners

 Entrance fees to all gardens and sightseeing including